![]() |

 Note: smartphones fall on hard times just like the rest of us

-Common Causes: Concrete coins, keys or other items in your pocket and/or purse, et cetera
+Common Cause: Concrete coins, keys, or other items in your pocket and/or purse, et cetera

 If the touch sensor on your front screen LCD digitizer is damaged, you will be unable to use the primary functions on your smartphone and will need to bring it to a repair tech for a quick screen replacement.
 Depending on the make and model, the most broken phone can be fixed within an hour.